Selaginella lepidophylla: Uses

 Selaginella lepidophylla is sold as a novelty item, as bare root stock in its dry state, in which it may be revived with only a little water.

 The plant's ability to survive extreme desiccation was noted by Spanish missionaries when they reached the New World, including the area that was to become the United States.
 The missionaries used S. lepidophylla to demonstrate to potential native converts the concept of being reborn and convince them to abandon their native religious beliefs and traditions.
-Because of its properties, the false rose of Jericho was considered a lucky charm, and was passed on in families from generation to generation.
+Because of its properties, the plant was considered a lucky charm, and was passed on in families from generation to generation.

 Selaginella lepidophylla has been used as a herbal medicine.
 An infusion is made by steeping a tablespoon of dried material in hot water, and the resulting tea is used to treat colds and sore throat.

 In Mexico, S. lepidophylla is sold as a diuretic.
 Women drink the water in which the plant is soaked to facilitate childbirth.
 The speed at which the plant blossoms in the water is interpreted as an indication of whether the delivery will be easy or difficult.

 The plant is also used in the rites of voodoo and Cuban santería to invoke love and fortune.
 The plant is said to absorb "negative energy" when worn on the body.

+Cultivation

+Selaginella lepidophylla can be grown from spores or cuttings.
+The plant requires warm temperatures, high humidity, and well-drained soil.

+Additional information

+Selaginella lepidophylla is not listed as a threatened or endangered species.
+The genus name "Selaginella" is derived from the Greek words "selago" (club moss) and "anella" (little).
+The species name "lepidophylla" means "scaly leaves".